 Nanaimo's 12 off-leash dog parks

-2300 Bowen Road, however you access off entrance off Dorman Rd.
+2300 Bowen Road (access is off entrance off Dorman Rd).
 There are two fenced off-leash areas, one dedicated to small dogs and one typically for larger breeds.

 Cable Bay Trail